 "We have always said that we can co-exist with a new development and we welcome regeneration in Southwark.
 We are committed to our local area and neighbouring businesses, as we have been for more than 20 years.

 "As the Mayor has requested, we will sit down with the developer to work on a mutually agreeable, sustainable solution - one which will deliver housing for London and safeguard the future of our club."

-In 2009 we became aware of plans to build a 41 storey residential tower block 10 metres from the front gate of Ministry of Sound.
-If this building goes ahead and the new residents complain about noise from our club, we could lose our licence and be forced to close.
+In 2009 we became aware of plans to build a 41-storey residential tower block 10 metres from the front gate of Ministry of Sound.
+If this building goes ahead as planned and the new residents complain about noise from our club, it is highly likely we will lose our licence and be forced to close.